-or person handling / administering the estate.
-This would

-- Marriage certificate if applicable. - Birth certificate of surviving spouse/significant other if applicable. - Birth certificate(s) of dependent children (under age 18 or 18 to 25 if still in school and/or eligible for a survivor benefit.
+- The name and address of the executor or person handling / administering the estate.
+This would include the spouse if applicable. - Death certificate see NOTE above. - Marriage certificate if applicable. - Birth certificate of surviving spouse/significant other if applicable. - Birth certificate(s) of dependent children (under age 18 or 18 to 25 if still in school and/or eligible for a survivor benefit.